rcsb/py-rcsb_app_file/README.md

 To maintain sequential order, the client must wait for each response before sending the next chunk.

-The repository saves chunks to a temporary file that is named after the upload id and begins with "._" which is configurable from the getTempFilePath function in both uploadRequest and IoUtils.
+The repository saves chunks to a temporary file that is named after the upload id and begins with "._" which is configurable from the getTempFilePath function in IoUtils.

 The download endpoint is found at 'file-v1/download'.